Wildhoney/Switzerland/README.md

 > Note: Relative paths in the CSS document are retained.

-Once the component is mounted in the DOM, the attached CSS document will be fetched and loaded into the **shadow boundary** of our `swiss-cheese` component, and thus inherits Web Component's enviable [style encapsulation](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom-201/#toc-style-scoped).
+Once the component is mounted in the DOM, the attached CSS document will be fetched and loaded into the **shadow boundary** of our `swiss-cheese` component, and thus inherit Web Component's enviable [style encapsulation](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom-201/#toc-style-scoped).

 ```css
 :host {